arun-gupta/diffusion-lab/README.md

 - **Storyboard Mode:** Generate a 5-panel storyboard from a scene description, with AI-generated images and captions.
 - **Single-Image Art Mode:** Generate a single, high-quality AI image from a prompt in your chosen style.
+- **Image-to-Image (img2img):** Transform sketches, photos, or rough concepts into polished art by uploading an input image and applying AI transformation.
 - **Export:** Save storyboards as PDF or images.

 ## Configurable Options